-Often it is best not to install too many aids, e.g. clutter the living space with rails everywhere, before it is certain they will be needed - more can be added or existing ones modified to meet your needs when you've had a chance to experience life at home.
+Often it is best not to install too many aids, e.g. clutter the living space with rails everywhere, before it is certain they will be needed - more can be added or existing ones modified to meet particular requirements as indicated by experience.

 A wide range of aids for specific tasks and activities is available.
 The occupational therapist will be able to give you information about these and put you in touch with specialist suppliers.
 Obtaining such information and studying brochures will enable you to make useful comparisons of the various aids and give you ideas for making improvements that you may not otherwise have thought of.